Deverne-labs/TinyML-Zybo/README.md

-# AiLab
+# Ai-Lab-FPGA
-This repository is a collection of designs invloving FPGAs and AI technologies.
+This repository is a collection of designs invloving FPGAs and TinyML technologies.